 1.5-Mile Run (Cooper)

 The 1.5-mile (2.4 km) run test measures aerobic endurance by timing how long it takes to complete the distance at maximal effort.
-Data are from Physical Fitness Assessments and Norms for Adults and Law Enforcement (Cooper Institute, Dallas TX), widely used by US police departments, the FBI, and military branches.
-Because the source population is law enforcement candidates, likely fitter than the general public.
-These norms may be faster than population-wide averages.
-This test is also known as the 2.4 km run test.
-Note: this source is an institutional monograph with no DOI and undisclosed sample sizes; it is the only publication providing full percentile tables by age and sex for this test.
+The chart is widely referenced by US police academies, the FBI, and military branches.
+Data are from Physical Fitness Assessments and Norms for Adults and Law Enforcement (Cooper Institute, Dallas TX, 2013); the chart is labelled as drawn from Cooper Institute data (Cooper Clinic patients, self-selected for preventive-health assessment), so norms skew faster than population-wide averages.
+This source is an institutional monograph with no DOI and undisclosed sample sizes; it is the only publication providing full percentile tables by age and sex for this test.
+See the Cooper Test hub for cluster-wide source caveats.

 Equipment